 When you first start the comparisons, it’s going to look very simple.
 You should see the option for student loan refinancing right away – on the very front page of the website.

 You will want to choose the option for student loan refinancing.
-While you are doing your research with Splash, you will have two options.
+While you are doing your research with Credible, you will have two options.
 You can go ahead and enter your information to get personalized interest rates.
-Or, if you aren’t quite ready, you can input a few general points and Splash can still give you a snapshot of what you could be eligible for.
+Or, if you aren’t quite ready, you can input a few general points and Credible can still give you a snapshot of what you could be eligible for.

 I highly recommend you go through the basic process of filling out the initial form and provide your information to get the exact quote.
 You will go through a quick series of prompts so you can compare rates for up to 8 companies.
 The really good news is your information won’t be shared with the lenders in the beginning.
 You will be able to get the information you need for research, and then it’s up to you whether or not you choose to move forward.